pitchmuc/aepp/docs/queryservice.md

 ```python
 mydf = intQuery.transformToDataFrame(result)
 ```

+#### querySegmentPopulation
+Retrieve the identities in the identityMap that are qualified to the segment ID passed.\
+Arguments:
+* segmentId : REQUIRED : Single or list of segment Ids
+* extraFields : OPTIONAL : If you want to add more identities that are not in the IdentityMap
+* count : OPTIONAL : If you just want to get the population count of the segment IDs, default `False`

+This method will return a dataframe and will realize the following operations:
+1. Get the segments/audiences Id Profile Merge Policy ID
+2. Retrieve the profile snapshot specific for that merge policy
+3. Query the identityMap and explode it, it will also add any additional fields that you have provided
+4. Returns the result in a dataframe

+**Note**:\
+If you specify `True` for the `count` parameter, the result will be a dataframe with the segments/audiences and the total profile population as reported via the Segmentation API.
+It will not do the calculation via Query Service but the UPS result.

+**Understanding the output**\
+The returned dataframe may not have a similar count of rows as the profile population specified within the audience interface.\
+As each identity contained in the identityMap is exploded, it creates additional row for each identities.\
+In order to achieve the same count, you would need to deduplicate the rows by identities.\
+This method is used to investigate and do advanced verification of segmentation population.\
+This method is mostly using the Profile Snapshot for exporting data, which means that Real Time or Edge Segments population may not be represented correctly due to the asynchronous nature of the Profile Snapshot vs Profile Store.

 #### queryIdentity
 Return the elements that you have passed in field list and return the output selected.\